Files

 9. Inspect Data and Run Workspace

-After running the workspace, Helmcken Park now has only 45 vertices but still has only 9 trees and 14253 visitors.
+After running the workspace, Helmcken Park now has only 45 vertices, but still has only 9 trees and 14253 visitors.
 This means the geometry was updated, but the treecount and visitorcount attributes were skipped.

 Non-Harmonized Formats

 The procedure outlined above was demonstrated on PostGIS.
 However, the exact same process applies to most major database formats, which have been harmonized.
-Harmonized database formats have similar parameters on the writer feature types.
+Harmonized database formats have similar parameters for the writer feature types.

 - There may or may not be a Feature Operation parameter to set.
-Generally, if there is it should be changed to fme_db_operation, or UPDATE if there is no option for fme_db_operation
+Generally, if there is, it should be changed to fme_db_operation, or UPDATE if there is no option for fme_db_operation

 - There may or may not be a Match Columns parameter to set, and it may have a different name.